 Restoring a system image takes a long time - an hour to several hours, depending on the size of data on your hard disk(s).
 You can safely do something healthy meanwhile...

-Your Windows 7 or 8 should now start and work correctly.
+Windows should now start and work correctly.
 If needed, you can now restore individual files and folders from a later backup than your selected system image.

 After a system image restore, Action Center icon in Windows 7 Taskbar Notification area will show a message "Solve PC issues: 1 message".